Security-Onion-Solutions/securityonion-docs/analyst-vm.rst

 .. note::

-  The Analyst desktop currently only supports CentOS, so you'll either need to use our Security Onion ISO image (recommended) or a manual installation of CentOS 7.
+  The Analyst desktop currently only supports Rocky Linux 9, so you'll either need to use our Security Onion ISO image (recommended) or a manual installation of Rocky Linux 9.

 The analyst installation includes a full GNOME desktop environment including Chromium web browser, :ref:`networkminer`, :ref:`wireshark`, and other analyst tools.